ivorpad/envato-proofing-page-enhanced-wp/README.txt

-Custom Post Types and Taxonomies to display snippets in ThemeForest's proofing page Edit Add topics
+Custom Post Types and Taxonomies to display Review snippets in Envato Market